Dissipation-induced topological insulators: A no-go theorem and a recipe: No-go theorem

-Let us note that one can further expand the model to include cases of ``superconducting'' reservoirs, where in Eq.~\eqref{eqn:master} the Hamiltonian contain terms with two creation or two annihilation operators, and in the Lindbladian there could be terms where both $L_i$ and $L_j^\dagger$ are creation or both annihilation operators.
+Let us note that one can further extend the model to include cases of ``superconducting'' reservoirs, where in Eq.~\eqref{eqn:master} the Hamiltonian may contain pairing terms with either two creation operators or two annihilation operators, and in the Lindbladian there could be ``pairing'' terms where $L_i$ and $L_j^\dagger$ are both creation or both annihilation operators.
 In that case it would be useful to define Majorana fermions, $f^+_{\mathrm{i},\mu} = a_{\mathrm{i},\mu} + a_{\mathrm{i},\mu}^\dagger$ and $f^-_{\mathrm{i},\mu} = i(a_{\mathrm{i},\mu} - a_{\mathrm{i},\mu}^\dagger)$, and to use $G^{\pm\pm}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime) = \mathrm{Tr} (\rho f^\pm_{\mathrm{i},\mu} f^\pm_{\mathrm{i}^\prime,\mu^\prime})$.
-One may then write down an analogous equation to Eq.~\eqref{eqn:sylvester} and use similar arguments to reach the same conclusion, namely that a topologically-nontrivial pure state with superconducting correlations, such as a $p+ip$ (class D~\cite{hasan10,qi11,bernevig})) state in 2D, cannot be created as the unique steady state of a gapped finite-range quadratic Lindbladian, but could be created if only locality is imposed.
-This in retrospect explains the difference between 1D and 2D systems found in previous studies \cite{diehl11,bardyn12,bardyn13,budich14,iemini16}: in 1D the Kitaev chain~\cite{kitaev01} has a well know flat-band limit, while in 2D this is not possible~\cite{chen14,dubail15,read16}.
+One may then write down an analogous equation to Eq.~\eqref{eqn:sylvester} and use similar arguments to reach the same conclusion, namely that a topologically-nontrivial pure state with superconducting correlations, such as a chiral $p$-wave (class D~\cite{hasan10,qi11,bernevig}) state in 2D, cannot be obtained at a finite rate in time as the unique steady state of a gapped finite-range quadratic Lindbladian, but could be created if only locality is imposed.
+This in retrospect explains the difference found in previous studies between 1D and 2D dissipative pairing systems: In 1D the Kitaev chain~\cite{kitaev01} has a well-known flat-band limit, allowing a finite-range Lindbladian with a pure topological steady state, as found in Refs.~\cite{diehl11,bardyn12,bardyn13}.
+In 2D this is not possible~\cite{chen14,dubail15,read17}, so only a mixed steady state can be reached, as surmised in Ref.~\cite{budich15a}.
+The results presented here bear some relation to the tradeoff between purity and short range in tensor network representations of topological states~\cite{yin19}.